 Either two or three members of the five-member Board of Commissioners are elected each year to serve two-year terms.
 The ballot may also include referenda questions, which usually deal with how the Town raises or spends funds.
-In 2017, three Commissioners must be elected.
+In 2018, two Commissioners must be elected.

 Town Charter and Code define an eligible voter as a person eighteen years of age or older, who:

 - Is a bona fide resident and domiciliary of the Town of Dewey Beach, or

 - Is an owner of real property within the Town, or

 - Holds a valid lease for five years or more on property within the Town, provided that the lease is recorded with the Sussex County Recorder of Deeds, or